 Having had my fill of Shakespeare in Stratford - there are only so many universal truths one man can take – I decided that fresh air would be the perfect antidote.
-It wasn’t long before I heard the shrill sounds of the nesting skylarks and spotted the bright yellow of the cowslips.
+It wasn’t long before I heard the shrill drum n’ bass stylings of the nesting skylarks and spotted the bright yellow of the cowslips.
 Now this was definitely more like it.

 About halfway along the five-mile trail, I hit Carriages 5344 café and, once seated in a restored 1967 GWR Railway carriage, wolfed down a delicious fry-up, knowing that I would burn off the calories on the way to the village of Long Marston, the turnaround point.